 You can obtain an "Undergraduate Schedule of Studies Change Request" form from Undergraduate Services on the 3rd floor of the University Centre.
 Both the B.Eng.
 Program Counsellor and the Faculty Advisor of the Minor program must sign the form prior to you submitting the form to Undergraduate Services.

 Continuation of Study

-To remain in the Engineering program, all students must follow the Continuation of Study model outlined in Section VIII -Undergraduate Degree Regulations and Procedures in the Undergraduate Calendar.
+All students must follow the Continuation of Study model outlined in Section VIII -Undergraduate Degree Regulations and Procedures in the Undergraduate Calendar.